abhishek8332/nodejs/README.md

 # nodejs
-make my own server to load webpage
+Made my own server to load webpage. learn about
+  1.file modules in nodejs
+  2.core modules in nodejs

+to start server: npm start